 - If you don’t have any hearing protection available, try to limit the amount of time you or your child is exposed to the loud sound.

 - Don’t use headphones/earphones for more than two hours a day.
-Headphones (over-the-ear) are preferred over in-the ear earphones (e.g. airpods) as they are farther from the eardrum.
-Noise canceling earphones are preferred over those that are not.
+Headphones (over-the-ear) are preferred over in-the-ear earphones (e.g. airpods) as they are farther from the eardrum.
+Noise-canceling earphones are preferred over those that are not.
 Learn more about headphone use.

-- When purchasing toys for infants, look for ones with a volume control or an off/on button.
+- When purchasing toys for infants, look for ones with volume control or an off/on button.

 - Limit the amount of time that children are exposed to sound or remove the batteries from young children’s toys.
 Another option is to cover the loudspeaker with tape to lower the volume.